nicholasbook/numpy2ad/README.md

     print(transform_expr("D = A @ B + C"))
     ```
-    is transformed to its reverse mode (adjoint) differentiation code
+    is transformed to its reverse-mode (adjoint) differentiation code:
     ```python
     """
     v0 = A @ B